staceymck/job-app-track/README.md

 Run the migrations next to set up your database by using the command `rake db:migrate` in your terminal.

-To seed your datbase with dummy-data, use the command `rake db:seed`.
+To seed your database with example data like that shown in the screenshots, use the command `rake db:seed`.

-To view the app on your local host, run the command `shotgun` then use your browser to navigate to the port listed ( port 3000).
+To view the app on your local host, run the command `shotgun` then use your browser to navigate to the port listed (port 3000).

 ## Contributing